apache/dubbo-website/docs/en-us/user/quick-start.md

 # Quick start

-The most common way to configure Dubbo is to use Spring.
+The most common way to use Dubbo is to run it in Spring framework.
+The following content will guide you to develop a Dubbo application with Spring framework's [XML configuration](https://docs.spring.io/spring/docs/4.2.x/spring-framework-reference/html/xsd-configuration.html).

-If you don't want to use the Spring configuration, you can try using [API configuration](./configuration/api.md).
+If you don't want to rely on Spring, you can try using [API configuration](./configuration/api.md).

-The following content will guide you to start dubbo using Spring configuration.

 First let's create a root directory called dubbo-demo: